CodingHouseStudio/veteranam_info/assets/markdown/privacy_policy_en.md

 ## Communications

-You may opt out of Veteranam.info communications by clicking the “Unsubscribe” button at the bottom of every email or by emailing our Data Protection Officer at hello@veteranam.info.
+You may opt out of Coding House Studio LLC communications by clicking the “Unsubscribe” button at the bottom of every email or by emailing our Data Protection Officer at developer@codinghouse.biz.

-You can update or delete your personal data by unsubscribing from our email list(s) or emailing us at hello@veteranam.info.
+You can update or delete your personal data by unsubscribing from our email list(s) or emailing us at developer@codinghouse.biz.
 If you reside or are located in the EEA, you have certain rights regarding your personal information, including the right to request access, updates, deletion, and restriction of processing.

 ## Use of Information